 Purchasing, selling and exchanging Fund shares over the telephone is extremely convenient, but not without risk.
-Although the Fund has certain safeguards and procedures to confirm the identity of callers and the authenticity of instructions, the Fund is not responsible for any losses or costs incurred by following telephone instructions it reasonably believes to be genuine.
-If you or your financial intermediary transact with the Fund over the telephone, you will generally bear the risk of any loss.
+Although the Funds have certain safeguards and procedures to confirm the identity of callers and the authenticity of instructions, the Funds are not responsible for any losses or costs incurred by following telephone instructions it reasonably believes to be genuine.
+If you or your financial intermediary transact with a Fund over the telephone, you will generally bear the risk of any loss.